Updated May 26, 2026§ For Everyday Items

 The Chipolo LOOP at $39 fixes the disposable-battery problem that retired the One Spot and adds the loudest alarm in the Chipolo lineup at 125 dB.
 Range, alarm volume, and offline finding speed all match or exceed the competition at the same price point.
 The main caveat is the one-network-at-a-time setup, which only really stings for households running both iPhones and Pixels.

 If your keys carried a Chipolo One Spot or a Tile Mate for years, the LOOP is the obvious upgrade path.
-For owners who specifically need simultaneous dual-network coverage on the same tracker, the Chipolo Pop is the better fit.
+For owners who want a replaceable coin-cell tracker with the same Find My-or-Find Hub flexibility, the Chipolo Pop is the better fit.
+If Tile Pro is also on your shortlist, our Chipolo LOOP vs Tile Pro covers the network and battery tradeoffs.

 FAQ